evbacher/gd2md-html/html-verification.md

 <p>
-If you generate a table of contents in your Doc, Docs to Markdown will create IDs for each heading.
-If your Markdown environment does not handle heading attributes, you can chose the <code>HTML headings/IDs</code> option.
+If you generate a table of contents (with blue links) in your Doc, Docs to Markdown will create IDs for each heading—this also allows proper conversion of intra-doc links.
+If your Markdown environment does not handle heading attributes, you can choose the <code>HTML headings/IDs</code> option.
 </p>
 <h1 id="blank-headings">Blank headings</h1>